We are focused on prioritizing the health and safety of our delivery partners, diners, and restaurant partners.

 Face coverings are recommended, but not required.

-While delivering Grubhub orders, it is required that you wear a mask or face covering.
+While delivering Grubhub orders, it is recommended that you wear a mask or face covering.
 The mask or face covering must meet CDC guidelines and properly cover your mouth and nose to help stop the spread of COVID-19.
 You can order PPE, including masks, from our online shop every 14 days or you can create a homemade cloth face-covering following these CDC instructions.

-In addition to this requirement and based on guidance from the Centers for Disease Control and Prevention (CDC), we recommend taking the following protective measures given the concern about Coronavirus (COVID-19).
+In addition to this recommendation and based on guidance from the Centers for Disease Control and Prevention (CDC), we recommend taking the following protective measures given the concern about Coronavirus (COVID-19).